-The Ecovillage has established building standards that are designed to create homes which meet the sustainable aspirations of the village.
-Owners may choose whatever style of building they prefer from the more conventional concrete slab/lightweight frame construction, through to more natural techniques such as hempcrete, strawbale and rammed earth.
-The village even has its own Earthship house.
-All designs must meet a minimum Nathers 7 stars rating.
-In addition, the building standards score aspects such whether the building materials are sourced locally, their embodied carbon, water efficiencies and more.
+The Ecovillage has established building standards that are designed to create homes which meet the sustainable aspirations of the Village.
+Owners may choose whatever style of building they prefer from the more conventional concrete slab/lightweight frame construction through to more natural techniques such as hempcrete, strawbale and rammed earth.
+The Village even has its own Earthship house.

+We are now working to meet a minimum NatHERS 7.5 stars rating.
+In addition, the building standards score aspects such as the embodied energy in the building materials, how far they have had to travel, water efficiencies and much more.